caffeine-suite/caffeine-script/README.md

 I'm making this language for me, much as Matz did with Ruby.
 If you agree with the philosophy behind the language, maybe it's for you too.

 All my projects are in CoffeeScript.
 I am maintaining almost 1700 coffee files.
 It's a great language, but I want more.
-I've been accumultating notes on how to make a better high-level language for Javascript since 2013.
+I've been accumulating notes on how to make a better high-level language for Javascript since 2013.
 I now have over 200 notes.
-Most of them are coming to frutition in CaffeineScript.
+Most of them are coming to fruition in CaffeineScript.

 All these ideas service one primary goal: maximize my productivity.
-In order to do that, I've ruthlessly reduced syntax, all but elliminated the need for matching-tokens, elliminated the possibilty of certain common bugs, trivialized some common refactors and obessed over language consistency.
+In order to do that, I've ruthlessly reduced syntax, all but eliminated the need for matching-tokens, eliminated the possibility of certain common bugs, trivialized some common refactors and obsessed over language consistency.
 The result, to my delight, is something beautiful.

 ## Good Design and Programming Languages